pschanely/CrossHair/doc/source/introduction.rst

 Introduction
 ************

-Crosshair is an analysis tool for Python that blurs the line between testing and type systems.
+CrossHair is an analysis tool for Python that blurs the line between testing and type systems.

 If you have a function with `type annotations`_ and add a